The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 - 3-4 inch deep pot with drainage hole

-Continue reading the article below to briefly explain each method of propagating Alocasia.
+Continue reading the article below to briefly explain each method of propagating Alocasia, with its advantages and disadvantages.

 1. Propagate Hoya by Seeds